Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Methods

 To jointly optimize the predictions and uncertainties of both energy and forces, we introduce the joint energy-force negative log-likelihood loss function,

-where \(\lambda_E\) and \(\lambda_F\) are hyperparameters that control the relative contributions of the energy and force loss terms, respectively.
-When the force uncertainty \(\Sigma\) is fixed to 1, the force loss term reduces to a mean squared error (MSE).
+where $\lambda_E$ and $\lambda_F$ are hyperparameters that control the relative contributions of the energy and force loss terms, respectively. {This NLL loss function becomes a practical and effective multi-task Gaussian NLL framework with full force covariance modeling.} When the force uncertainty $\Sigma_{\mathbf{f}_i}$ is fixed to 1, the force loss term reduces to a mean squared error (MSE).
 In this case, the combination of the energy NLL loss and the force MSE loss is denoted as NLL$_\text{E}$ loss.
-Furthermore, if both \(\sigma_E\) and \(\sigma_F\) are fixed to 1, the overall loss reduces to the standard MSE loss for both energy and forces.
+Furthermore, if both $\sigma_E^2$ and $\Sigma_{\mathbf{f}_i}$ are fixed to 1, the overall loss reduces to the standard MSE loss for both energy and forces.